Matt Gallagher (rugby union)

-Matthew Abramo Gallagher (born 26 October 1996) is an English rugby union player for Bath in the Gallagher Premiership.
+Matthew Abramo Gallagher (born 26 October 1996) is a professional rugby union player for Benetton Rugby in the United Rugby Championship.
 His primary position is fullback, though can also play on either wing.
 Gallagher's father is John Gallagher, who won the 1987 Rugby World Cup with New Zealand.

 Professional career

-Gallagher made his senior competitive debut for Saracens against Welsh side Ospreys in November 2014.
+Gallagher made his senior competitive debut for Saracens in the Anglo-Welsh Cup against Welsh side Ospreys in November 2014.
 He was voted the Saracens Academy Player of the Year following strong performances for Saracens Storm during the 2015–16 Premiership Rugby A-League, as well as helping loan club Old Albanian secure promotion to National League 1 after winning the 2015–16 National League 2 South play-offs.
-He joined Bedford Blues as a dual-registered player ahead of the 2016–17 season, though he was soon called into action for Saracens.
+He joined Bedford Blues as a dual-registered player ahead of the 2016–17 RFU Championship season, though he was soon called into action for Saracens.

 Gallagher joined Irish United Rugby Championship side Munster on a two-year contract from the 2020–21 season, and made his competitive debut for the province in their 2020–21 Pro14 round two fixture against Scottish side Edinburgh on 10 October 2020, which Munster won 25–23.
 Gallagher scored his first tries for Munster in their 28–16 win against Dragons on 1 November 2020.

 Gallagher returned to England to join Premiership Rugby club Bath, where Munster head coach Johann van Graan and defence coach JP Ferreira also joined, ahead of the 2022–23 season.
+His last appearance for Bath saw him start in the 2024 Premiership final which they lost against Northampton Saints to finish runners up.

+Gallagher signed with Italian United Rugby Championship club Benetton a three-year contract from the 2024–25 season.